kimmelsg/cj-temporal-models/README.md

 ###### Updating Temporal Records
 In order to preserve their historic nature, updates to temporal records are restricted to just valid_end after they have started.
 Attempts to update any other fields will fail.
-If this behavior is undesirable, it can be modified by adding the following public property to the temporal model:
+If this behavior is undesirable, it can be modified by adding the following property to the temporal model:

 ```php
 protected $enableUpdates = true;